fraguela/depspawn/INSTALL.md

  where `${TBBROOT}` is the directory where TBB has been installed.
 The file includes the definition of the variable `TBBROOT`, which must point to the directory where TBB has been installed, but it is usually left empty during the installation.
 For this reason right after intalling TBB you must edit this file to define this variable.
 In order to do this, open the file and look for a line like

         export TBBROOT="SUBSTITUTE_INSTALL_DIR_HERE"

  in the case of `tbbvars.sh` or

         setenv TBBROOT "SUBSTITUTE_INSTALL_DIR_HERE"

- in the case of `tbbvars.csh` and put the root directory for your TBB installation between the double quotes..
+ in the case of `tbbvars.csh` and put the root directory for your TBB installation between the double quotes.

 ### Step by step procedure